The song of the Lyrebird – Woorayil – GunaiKurnai Country

 The Way it was Before

-This composition is the opening segment of my musical suite based upon the GunaiKurnai dreaming story, the Creation of Waratah Bay.
+This composition is the opening segment of my musical suite based on the GunaiKurnai dreaming story, the Creation of Waratah Bay.

 This is the song of the Lyrebird Woorayil, the teacher who sings to all of us the stories so we do not forget and learn.